rhodeschrisj/google-homepage/README.md

-Goal: Recreate the Googleh homepage
+Goal: Recreate the Google homepage

 I hope to show my knowlegde of HTML, CSS.